sswietoniowski/learning-csharp-asynchronous-programming/README.md

 # Learning C# - Asynchronous Programming

-This repository contains examples about asynchronous programming in C#.
+This repository contains examples showing use of asynchronous programming in C#.

 ## Repository Contents